adamdivak/vgg_deconv_vis/README.md

 ## Forward pass
 The mean activations of each neuron were calculated for each image in the dataset.
 Images for each neuron providing the top 5 activations were selected and stored in a separate file.
-I was also planning to create counter-examples, so I also saved the images producing the smallest 5 activations, but to the lack of time this was not included in the analysis.
+I was also planning to create counter-examples, so I also saved the images producing the smallest 5 activations, but due to the lack of time this was not included in the analysis.

 ## Deconvnet